tindrew/godot/CONTRIBUTING.md

 unwanted side effects in the physics engine.

-By fixing the regulation system via an added binding to the internal feature, this commit now ensures that Godot will not go past the ebullition temperature of cooking oil under normal atmospheric conditions.
+By fixing the regulation system via an added binding to the internal feature, this commit now ensures that Redot will not go past the ebullition temperature of cooking oil under normal atmospheric conditions.
 ```